Oliver-Mustoe/Solid-Tortoise-Final-Project/ANSIBLE_AND_PREP/Notes.md

 ---
 BEFORE windows workstation install, ssh to host to see if it is using mgmt02 keys or not.
 Any host that does not require a special password, using the mgmt02 password, they no longer need the password variable in the playbooks.

+---
+HIGHLY RECOMMENDED TO RUN PLAYBOOKS WITH:
+"--syntaxt-check" TO ENSURE PROPER SYNTAX
+"--check" TO DRY RUN THE PLAYBOOK